Bolesław III Wrymouth: Struggle for supremacy (1102–06)

 Zbigniew declined to attend the marriage of Bolesław and Zbyslava.
 He saw this union and the alliance with Kiev as a serious threat.
 He bribed his ally, Bořivoj II of Bohemia, to invade Bolesław's province, ostensibly to claim the Polish crown.
-Bolesław retaliated with expeditions into Pomerania in 1103 (including the battle of Kołobrzeg, where he was defeated) Moravia in 1104–05, which brought the young prince not only loot, but also effectively ended the Pomeranian alliance.
+Bolesław retaliated with expeditions into Pomerania in 1103 (including the battle of Kołobrzeg, where he was defeated) and Moravia in 1104–05, which brought the young duke not only loot, but also effectively ended the Pomeranian alliance.
 During the return of the army, one part, commanded by Żelisław, was defeated by the Bohemians.
 Bolesław, who commanded the other part, couldn't defeat them.
 Skarbimir bribed Bořivoj II, who returned to his homeland and concluded a short-lived peace with Bolesław.
 Then Bořivoj II ended his alliance with Zbigniew.

 The intervention of Bolesław in a dynastic dispute in Hungary put him in a difficult political situation.
 At first, he supported the pretender Álmos, and marched to Hungary to help him.
 However, during the siege of Abaújvár in 1104, Álmos changed his mind and made peace overtures to his brother and rival King Coloman, at that point Zbigniew's ally.
 Bolesław then retired his troops from Hungary and in 1105 made a treaty with Coloman.
 In addition, the Hungarian King broke his agreements with Bohemia.
 The dynastic dispute in Prague between Bořivoj II and his cousin Svatopluk prompted Bolesław and his new ally King Coloman to intervene in support of Svatopluk.
 However, a new rebellion by Álmos forced Coloman and his army to return to Hungary.
 Bolesław also decided to retreat.
 Svatopluk tried to capture the city alone, but suffered a complete defeat and so his attempt to seize power in Bohemia was unsuccessful.